 The World Health Organization (WHO) recommends immunisation for all travellers aged 9 months and above, travelling to and from at-risk areas, unless they are contraindicated for vaccination.
 For those who are contraindicated for vaccination, they should obtain a letter of exemption from the medical practitioner and seek advice from the relevant embassy before travel.

 Travellers who are vaccinated against yellow fever will be given an International Certificate of Vaccination or Prophylaxis.
 Travellers should remember that the certificate is valid only 10 days after the vaccine is given.
 The first dose of vaccine takes 10 days to provide good protection, hence adequate time should be allowed for vaccination before departure.

 Yellow fever is the only disease specified in the International Health Regulations (2005) (IHR (2005)) for which countries may require proof of vaccination from travellers as a condition of entry under certain circumstances.
-A list of countries with risk of yellow fever transmission and countries requiring yellow fever vaccination can be found on WHO website at http://www.who.int/ith/ith-yellow-fever-annex1.pdf?ua=1.
+Click here for the list of countries with risk of yellow fever transmission and countries requiring yellow fever vaccination issued by on WHO.